ShayPineda/maxscore/README.md

 ```

 ## How the Script Works
-[Explain in 3-5 sentences how your script works.
-Include information about:]
-- How you read and store numbers in an array
-- How you loop through the array to find the maximum value
-- How you calculate and display the difference between each score and the highest
+The script first prompts the user to enter five positive integers, which are read one by one and stored in a Bash array.
+The first number entered is used to initialize the highest score.
+As the remaining scores are read in a loop, each one is compared to the current max, and if a higher number is found, max is updated.
+After all inputs are collected, the script loops through the array again to calculate how much each score differs from the highest.
+Finally, it displays the highest score and each score’s difference from that maximum value.

 ## Testing Results
-[Describe your testing process and results.
-Include:]
-- Example successful inputs and results
-- How you used the maxscore-input file to test
+I tested this program with various input sets to confirm accuracy.
+For example, when given the scores 1, 77, 9, 6, and 56, the output correctly identified 77 as the highest score and displayed each score’s difference from it
+The maxscore-input file was used to automatically feed test data into the script using the command ./maxscore.sh < maxscore-input, producing consistent and correct results without requiring manual input.

 ## Challenges and Solutions
 [Optional: Describe any challenges you encountered while creating this script and how you solved them.
 This could include debugging issues, arrays, or Git workflow problems.]